sve009/network-hero/README.md

 ## About

 A multiplier turn-based rpg in the style of the Nintendo and Gamefreak classic series that shall not be named.
-Players select a team of "cybers" and then engage in combat until only one player has any cybers left stadning.
+Players select a team of "cybers" and then engage in combat until only one player has any cybers left standing.
 Complexity is added through simultaneous action selection, and a fleshed out typing + statistical system.

 The user will see the client-side UI, which will allow them to select a party, and then during battle choose when to use moves and swap cybers.
-This will also have display funcionality, and as a stretch goal a visual interface.
+This will also have display functionality, and as a stretch goal a visual interface.
 (Command-line based for now).

 Stats and what they do: